#1 in Las Vegas for Bachelor Parties

 9.7Location

-Why for a bachelor party — Park MGM is the rebrand of the former Monte Carlo property, completely renovated in 2018 and operated by the MGM-Sydell group.
-Two thousand seven hundred rooms, the upper-tier NoMad Las Vegas wing (separately reviewed below) is the boutique-within-a-tower flagship.
-The asset is t…
+Why for a bachelor party: Park MGM is the rebrand of the former Monte Carlo property, completely renovated in 2018 and operated by the MGM-Sydell group.
+Two thousand seven hundred rooms, the upper-tier Reserve wing (formerly NoMad Las Vegas, separately reviewed below) is the boutique-within-a-tower flagship.
+The asset is that boutique scale inside a full casino resort.

 Center Strip, Park MGM · ★★★★★ · from $350/night